-Brit-Asian singer Tripet Garielle together with Dubai-based composer and producer Atif Ali has released new romantic Bollywood-style track ‘Kamli’.
+Brit-Asian singer Arzutraa (formerly known at Tripet Garielle) together with Dubai-based composer and producer Atif Ali has released new romantic Bollywood-style track ‘Kamli’.
 With six singles and four music videos to her credit, including the upbeat ‘Aa Vee Jaa’, ‘Wo Pal’ and ‘Saathiya’ which was fully shot in one of the world’s most luxurious cities – Dubai, Tripet is all set to her release her Debut album by end of 2017.

 Here she talks about her experience of regularly traveling to Dubai for work from her home in England, fulfilling her Bollywood dreams and why she prefers to record all her songs only in Dubai.

 1. What drew your interest towards music?
 Is this something that you always wanted to do?